-Di Donna Galleries specializes in museum-quality presentations and sales of European and American Art from the 1920s to the 1970s with a focus on Surrealism.
+Located on New York City's Upper East Side in a new, state-of-the-art 6,500 sf space, Di Donna Galleries specializes in museum-quality exhibitions and sales of European and American art from the 1920s to the 1970s with a focus on Surrealism.
 Founded by Emmanuel Di Donna, formerly Vice Chairman of Sotheby's Impressionist & Modern Worldwide and Head of New York Evening Sales, the gallery advises private and institutional clients on building collections, and buying and selling works discreetly.
 It has placed important works of art in both private and museum collections worldwide.

-In addition to our past exhibition history, Di Donna Galleries is pleased to participate in the forthcoming edition of Art Basel | Miami Beach with Of Moon and Stars, which will explore how Modern artists interpreted the cosmos within diverse media.
+In addition to our gallery exhibitions in New York, Di Donna Galleries is pleased to participate in the forthcoming edition of Art Basel | Miami Beach from December 1 to December 4, 2016.